NtimaneKamohelo/CMPG323-Homework/README.md

-1. ToDo App
+1. University Website
-The added source code deals with gathering the users daily tasks.
+- This source code deals with making information available to those who want to apply at the university